 Financial institutions are required to manage market and credit risks daily.
 Risk analysts are therefore increasingly tasked with responsibilities touching all four key areas.

-An alternative but similar role to financial risk analyst is that of a credit analyst, in which the creditworthiness of a business is calculated and a probability of payment determined.
+An alternative but similar role to a financial risk analyst is that of a credit analyst, in which the creditworthiness of a business is calculated, and a probability of payment determined.
 Risk analysis is considered by many to be advanced credit analysis.

 Types of financial risk analyst

 A financial risk analyst's role is to formalise the process of risk management in an organisation.
 This involves business decision-making and enabling the process of risk taking.